perfect moodboard step-by-step

 2. Compile needed elements that inspire you

-Since this part is mostly about looking for different kinds of content, it might be tiring.
-You need to keep control over what you’re checking, so the stream of recommendations won’t take you in another direction.
+2. Since this part is mostly about looking for different kinds of content, it might be tiring.
+You need to keep control over what you're checking so the stream of recommendations won't take you in another visual direction.

-If the board is for or about your project or brand, also don’t forget to add fonts and colors.
+3. Also, don't forget to add brand colors and fonts.
 They are an important part of any brand identity, and putting them on the board will help you understand whether they suit the needed aesthetic.

 3. Turn them into a cohesive picture